Quentin Collins: Quentin I

 Gerard meanwhile had fallen prey to the spirit of a disembodied warlock named Judah Zachary.
 Judah wanted revenge against the entire Collins family for sentencing him to death for witchcraft in the late 17th century.
 Judah's spirit took possession of Gerard Stiles and used him as a secret weapon against the Collins family.
-Working alongside a disreputable mortician named Lamar Trask (Jerry Lacy), who was the son of the 1790s witch hunter Reverend Trask (also played by Lacy), Gerard convinced the local authorities that Quentin was a Satanist and that he had used his knowledge of the dark arts to murder a young woman named Lorna Bell, as well as his own brother-in-law, Randall Drew.
+Working alongside a disreputable mortician named Lamar Trask (Jerry Lacy), who was the son of the 1790s witch hunter Reverend Gregory Trask (also played by Lacy), Gerard convinced the local authorities that Quentin was a Satanist and that he had used his knowledge of the dark arts to murder a young woman named Lorna Bell (Marilyn Joseph), as well as his own brother-in-law, Randall Drew (Gene Lindsey).
 Quentin was arrested on charges of Witchcraft and murder, and taken to jail.
-When his ailing father heard the news concerning Quentin's arrest, he changed his will, leaving the entire Collins family fortune to Gerard Stiles.
+When his ailing father Daniel heard the news concerning Quentin's arrest, he changed his will, leaving the entire Collins family fortune to Gerard.

 Quentin was convicted of witchcraft and sentenced to death by beheading.
-However, with the aid of Valerie Collins (Lara Parker), and his cousins Desmond (John Karlen) and Barnabas (Jonathan Frid), Quentin escaped being beheaded.
+However, with the aid of Valerie Collins, who was secretly the witch Angelique Bouchard in disguise (Lara Parker), and his cousins Desmond (John Karlen) and Barnabas (Jonathan Frid), Quentin escaped being beheaded.
 At the last minute, Gerard was shot.
-At the same moment, the head of Judah Zachary burned up in front of the judge in the case.
+At the same moment, the head of Judah burned up in front of the judge in the case.
 With its destruction, Gerard was free from the possession and confessed that Quentin was innocent, admitting that Judah was responsible for all the deaths.
 After asking for forgiveness, Gerard died in Quentin's arms.
-Quentin having been cleared of all charges, eloped with Daphne Harridge.
+Quentin having been cleared of all charges, eloped with Daphne.
 The two left Collinsport forever to make a new life for themselves.